Senzary/smart-industry-docs/ASSETS.md

 ## 🏭 asset template proposal

-the idea is to build assets that serve as template for future assets to be created.
+the idea is to build assets that serve as template for future assets to be created; these asset templates will be created by senzary staff as part of an use case creation process.

 every asset we create will have a nature (what we have used for asset profiling: region, location, area, machine), and a `templateId` which references the assetTemplate it is based on.